-The SafeWise Team is pleased to release the seventh annual Safest Cities report.
+The SafeWise Team is pleased to release the eighth annual Safest Cities report.

-Here are the 10 safest cities in New Hampshire for 2021
+Here are the 10 Safest Cities in New Hampshire for 2022

 See if your city made the full list.

-In our 2021 State of Safety survey, 42% of residents in New Hampshire expressed daily levels of concern for their personal safety, which isn't far from the national average of 47%.
-Despite this level of concern, people in New Hampshire reported fewer personal experiences with crimes than previous years.
+In New Hampshire, 42% of residents are concerned for their safety daily, which isn't far from the national average of 47%.
+Despite this near-average level of concern, people in New Hampshire reported fewer personal experiences with crimes than in previous years.

 The Granite State has some of the lowest crime rates in the country—rates that continue to decline.
 Unsurprisingly, its safest cities come in well below the state average for violent crime and property crime.

 New Hampshire comes in well below US averages for violent crime and property crime.
 Its already-low violent crime rate made improvements this year, dropping from 1.6 incidents per 1,000 people to 1.5.
 Likewise, the property crime rate decreased from 12.2 to 11.0.

 New Hampshire’s violent crime rate is the second-lowest in the country (behind Maine), and its property crime rate claims the same rank (with only Massachusetts beating it).
 Both of these states are its regional New England neighbors—the region with the lowest crime rates in the country.

 Level of concern and experience with crime in New Hampshire

 Compared with last year, a greater number of New Hampshirites expressed daily worry over their personal safety.
 Still, State of Safety survey respondents reported fewer personal experiences with crime and violence in the past 12 months.